17 years and 496 births attended

 Birth Doula Trainer/Instructor at Bastyr University/Simkin Center for Allied Birth Professions Birth Doula Skills Workshop (doula training) Passion for Birth Lamaze Trainer Editor, writer and community manager for Science & Sensibility, Lamaze International Consulting Instructor, Great Starts Birth & Family Education Past PALS Board of Directors Past REACHE President Past ICAN Seattle Co-Leader

-includes 1-2 prenatals, continuous labor support, 1-2 postpartums, 24/7 phone and email support from time of hire.
+includes 1-2 prenatals, continuous labor support, 1-2 postpartums, 24/7 phone, text and email support from time of hire.
 (Non-urgent concerns addressed during business hours.)
 Apprentice doula available to join us at no extra charge if this is something you are interested in.
 Private or group childbirth education classes available for an additional fee.

 Seattle, WA Service range 20 miles